AdKamat2411/llm-inference-engine/README.md

 ## Current limitations

-- The scheduler is structured around multiple requests, but `MAX_ACTIVE_REQUESTS` is currently `1`; decode is not a fused GPU batch.
+- Decode is not a fused GPU batch.
 - Prompts are compiled into the executable rather than accepted through a CLI or service interface.
 - Decoding uses greedy argmax, and logits are copied to the CPU for selection.